shahbour/md-data-table/README.md

 # Material Design Data Table

+## This is a fork of the orginal repo where i changed order by to ,asc and ,desc and page index to start from 0 instead of 1

 This module is an effort to implement Material Design data tables in [Angular Material](https://material.angularjs.org/latest/#/).
 Data tables are used to present raw data sets and usually appear in desktop enterprise applications.
 Data tables are particularly useful for visualizing and manipulating large data sets.

 Specification for Material Design data tables can be found [here](http://www.google.com/design/spec/components/data-tables.html).